geffzhang/store-modular-monolith/README.md

 }
 ```

-Now for sending our query we could bellow code:
+Now for sending our query we could use bellow code:

 ``` csharp
 await mediator.Send(getUserByIdQuery);